Updated: Jun 9

-Going outside of your comfort zone and contacts meaning get out there and put yourself out there.
-Don't just get a placement based on convenience instead choose a placement based on the learning experience.
+Going outside your comfort zone and contacts means getting out and putting yourself out there.
+Don't just get a placement based on convenience; instead, choose a placement based on the learning experience.

 Sending a professional email inquiring about the field placement opportunity.
 You can send something like this: